youseif-elshreif/abdoKamal/README.md

-# Mohamed Moustafa - DevOps Engineer Portfolio
+# Abdelrahman Kamal - DevOps Engineer Portfolio

 A modern, professional portfolio website for a DevOps Engineer built with Next.js, TypeScript, Tailwind CSS, and Framer Motion.
 Features a clean, serious design with subtle animations and comprehensive accessibility support.